 - 2 cups chopped almonds (you can use slivered almonds if you like)

-- Bake cracker/toffee stuff for just at five minutes.
+- Bake cracker/toffee stuff for just about five minutes.
 That's literally all it takes.

-- While toffee is baking, chop almonds.
-Remove toffee from the oven, and while still bubbly, spread the top with the chocolate chips, then sprinkle on almonds.
+- While the toffee is baking, chop almonds.
+Remove the toffee from the oven, and while still bubbly, spread the top with the chocolate chips, then sprinkle on almonds.

 - Let the chips soften for a couple of minutes, then spread them out with a rubber spatula, patting the almonds down.
 Stick the baking sheet in the fridge and let it chill for at least 3 hours.